Reviewed on April 16, 2026 · By North York Guide Editorial

 7191 Yonge St, Thornhill $35 – $50+ per person

 Reopened in 2026 after a fire, Piggy's Island earned "Best New Restaurant" coverage from Toronto Life and NowToronto.
-Their traditional cast-iron lid BBQ method and house-made kimchi make this the most compelling comeback story near North York.
+Their traditional cast-iron lid BBQ method (where house-made kimchi grills directly on the lid) and hands-on ritual make this the most compelling comeback story on the North York/Thornhill edge.

 The Yonge & Sheppard Korean Food Crawl